Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 This presents a significant conceptual benefit for the developer: there is no need to write any code to load or unload data from storage in normal CVM code.
 This imposes some additional implementation complexity for the CVM itself, but this is considered a worthwhile trade-off, especially since it simplifies the logic of other parts of the Convex Peer implementation (e.g. eliminates the need to explicitly handle the memory consumption growth of long block orderings generated by the consensus algorithm over time).

 In the reference implementation, this is achieved with judicious reliance upon the very efficient JVM automatic memory management.
-This enables the following lifecycle for in-memory data objects:
+This enables the following lifecycle for in-memory data values:

-1. Objects are initial created with strong (RefDirect) references, which ensure that they are held in memory for as long as they are potentially needed
+1. Values are initial created with strong (RefDirect) references, which ensure that they are held in memory for as long as they are potentially needed
 2. At certain checkpoints (most importantly, after the successful processing of each Block) the current state is *persisted*.
 All objects which are reachable but not yet persisted are written to storage, and references to them are converted from strong references to soft (RefSoft) references.
 This happens as an atomic operation.
 3. From this point onwards, the persisted objects may be garbage collected at any time by the JVM if memory pressure occurs
-4. If an attempt is made to access an object that has been garbage collected, the reference automatically fetches the associated data object from storage.
+4. If an attempt is made to access a value that has been garbage collected, the reference automatically fetches the associated data value from storage.
 This is guaranteed to succeed assuming that the previous persistence step was successfully completed.
 5. Over longer time periods, it is possible to perform garbage collection on the storage itself by compacting the store to remove data that is no longer required by the current consensus state.
 Peers may choose to do this at their own discretion based on their operational requirements, or alternatively they may decide to preserve all data (for example in order to perform historical analysis)

 #### Convex Lisp